 It is crucially important that the staff assigned to monitor the IDS be adequately familiar with each device in the configuration.

-Deciding on the placement of the IDS within the network is critical.
+Deciding on the placement of the Intrusion Detection System within the network is critical.
 The IDS machine must connect to a port that can see all traffic between the LAN and the Internet.

 This means either connecting to a mirrored switch port or a hub located between the Internet connection and the LAN.
 If a firewall and only one IDS sensor is used, the sensor should be placed between the firewall and the LAN, for reasons that will be discussed later.

 Choosing the type of machine to use is dependent on the environment and the data desired.
 A Snort IDS setup can involve one or several independent machines, or many that report to a central database server.
 The faster the connection being monitored and the level of logging dictate the machine capabilities.

 For brevity, this article focuses on installing a single stand-alone IDS at the network edge.
 For a Linux install, a desktop computer that is several years old should suffice.
 Figure on a minimum of 256MB of RAM, a 20GB hard drive, a 600-MHz processor and a CD drive, all features of desktop machines made within the past few years.

 For installing a base Linux operating system, a machine to create the installation CD is needed.
 A Windows box running Burn4Free (a freeware ISO burner) will work fine.
 In addition, the network parameters (IP address and such) and a network connection for the IDS machine should be determined prior to the Linux installation.

 Snort essentially works on pattern matching by comparing packets to signatures of known attacks.
 There are literally thousands of such signatures available.

 Think of Snort as an intelligent sniffer: It takes a continuous trace of inbound and outbound Internet traffic and analyzes the trace by comparing against the signature database in real time.
 To do this manually would be impossible.